 We talked to Alex and Sarah, a couple from San Francisco who are on opposite ends of the money spectrum.
 Alex works for a large tech firm and loves to count every penny that comes in.
 Sarah is a psychologist who enjoys the finer things in life and doesn’t mind spending the money to get them.
 The couple recently had twins, so money has become a doubly important topic of conversation.

 Alex: “I think we both can agree it was and still can be difficult to talk about money.
-We are both bring a lot of student debt, and at one time, a good amount of credit card debt, which can feel like a real downer.
-I think in different ways, and at different times, we both want to avoid it all..”
+We both bring a lot of student debt, and at one time, a good amount of credit card debt, which can feel like a real downer.
+I think in different ways, and at different times, we both wanted to avoid it all.”

 Sarah: “Yeah, and it’s what we don’t say that can really create problems—because when assumptions, guilt, and shame go unaddressed?
 That is why people fight about money.
 But the budget was a real game-changer for us.
 It was all right there, we had to make decisions about what our priorities were as a couple, and gave us an opportunity to articulate and understand what is important to each of us individually.

 Alex: “We’ve learned that the key for us is 1) A budget meeting.
 We set aside a day and a time when we can both be present.
 It keeps us communicating, accountable to the budget, and on the same page, working toward the same goals.
 2) Wine!”

 Sarah: “And I feel like the budget has helped us come to terms with our student debt.
 We know it is a reality.
 We know we want to be done with it.
 It is part of the budget, and we can think about other things.”